 26. Retail or online arbitrage

-Retail arbitrage is the general term for buying and selling—you buy items at lower costs and resell them with a markup, typically on e-commerce platforms like Amazon.
+Retail arbitrage is the general term for buying and selling—you purchase items at lower costs and resell them with a markup, typically on e-commerce platforms like Amazon.
 Invest in branding and marketing your products to stand out from your competition.

 27. Furniture flipping

 If you have an eye for revamping, you can explore furniture flipping.
-You take old pieces of furniture from thrift shops, flea markets, or online, and recondition them to be good as new.
+You take old pieces of furniture from thrift shops, flea markets, or online and recondition them to be good as new.
 It’s great for introverts who love to DIY.

 28. Thrift reselling

 Thrift reselling is the business of curating vintage clothing from thrift stores and reselling them at a higher price.
-It might sound like a humble venture, but you’d be surprised at how much your good finds can go for on e-commerce or even social platforms.
+It might sound like a humble venture, but you’d be surprised at how much your good finds can go for on e-commerce or social platforms.

 29. Flea market flipping

-30. Private labelling
+30. Private labeling

-Private labelling involves getting products from third-party manufacturers or suppliers and reselling them under your name or brand.
+Private labeling involves getting products from third-party manufacturers or suppliers and reselling them under your name or brand.
 It’s a good idea when you’re ready to cross-sell—for example, if you have a successful dog grooming business, you may want to outsource pet shampoo that you can sell as your own line.

 32. Affiliate marketing

 On that note, affiliate marketing helps you earn commissions from your referrals of a company’s products or services.
-While you can maximise this as a source of passive income if you have a huge following, it is purely based on clicks and doesn’t require any social interaction.
+While you can maximize this as a source of passive income if you have a huge following, it is purely based on clicks and doesn’t require any social interaction.

 34. “Faceless” YouTube videos

 With the popularity of vlogs, you might be wondering how you can adopt this model for significant earnings as an introvert.
 The answer is “faceless” vlogs—if your content is something people inevitably enjoy streaming, you don’t have to be on camera to produce it.
-Learn more about YouTube monetisation here.
+Learn more about YouTube monetization here.